What Is an Orthopedic Surgeon?

 Diseased joints of the hand, wrist, elbow, and shoulder can be replaced with artificial implants.

 For patients who do not speak English, we offer translation services in many languages.
 For patients who are hearing impaired we also offer video interpreting services.

 Simply make us aware that you will need these services when you schedule your appointment so we can accommodate your needs.

 We offer this service free of charge to our patients.
 We will not, however, pay for the services of any translators who you may bring with you to your appointment.

-Your insurance card or other health coverage information.
+- Your insurance card or other health coverage information.
 Please be aware that many insurance carriers require you to have a referral (authorization from your primary care physician) before treatment is provided by a specialist, such as an orthopedist.
-Please check with your insurance carrier if you have any questions about your plan or coverage.
+Check with your insurance carrier if you have any questions about your plan or coverage.